aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - `$@`: name of the target, like name of the output file.

 The main advantage of `make` is that it only reruns the process if and only if the dependencies change.

+### Package managers

+A package manager is an online repository of source code that users can download via the internet so that they don't have to download it themselves every single time and build it from the source.

+#### `apt`

+`apt` is the package manager built int for Ubuntu.

+- `sudo apt update`: update the package manager
+- `sudo apt install <package>`: install a specific package